Alex Call Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins have a 4.22 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to rank 15th in baseball in home runs surrendered (152 total, 1.2 per game).
+- Marlins pitchers combine to rank 15th in baseball in home runs given up (152 total, 1.2 per game).

+- Chargois makes his first start of the season for the Marlins.

+- The 32-year-old righty pitched in relief in his most recent outing this season, one of 32 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.